-- Prof. Vladan Vuletić, Atomic, Biophysics, Condensed Matter, and Plasma Physics
+- Prof. Vladan Vuletić, Atomic, Bio-, Condensed Matter, and Plasma Physics

-- Prof. Edward Farhi, Theoretical Nuclear and Particle Physics
+- Prof. Washington Taylor, Theoretical Nuclear and Particle Physics

-- Prof. Peter Fisher, Experimental Nuclear and Particle Physics
+- Prof. Joseph Formaggio, Experimental Nuclear and Particle Physics

-Professor Krishna Rajagopal serves as the advisor for student concerns about scientific misconduct issues including interactions with research supervisors, data integrity, and authorship.
+Professor Nergis Mavalvala serves as the advisor for student concerns about scientific misconduct issues including interactions with research supervisors, data integrity, and authorship.
 In addition, Physics REFS can provide mediation services between student peers and/or faculty members and Catherine Modica, Academic Administrator, can be helpful in dealing with sensitive issues.